Eligibility and Requirements

 2. Critical Care Experience

 Applicants must have at least one year of recent (within the past 2-3 years), full-time experience in an intensive-care unit.
-This year of ICU experience must be completed prior to the official enrollment date.
+This year of ICU experience must be completed prior to orientation in May.
 The admissions committee has found that the most successful applicants have experience in adult ICU, such as cardiac ICU, surgical ICU or medical ICU.
 Pediatric ICU is acceptable, but neonatal ICU is not accepted.
 Applicants should have experience with the following:

 - continuous hemodynamic monitoring (PA catheters, Swan-Ganz)